mlb004/cse15l-lab-reports/week-5-lab-report.md

 # Week 5 Lab Report

 For this week's lab report, I will essentially "redo" lab report 3 with an exploration of options for a different command: `less` (as opposed to `grep`).
-Like last time, I will provide 4 options with around 2 examples each of the options on ./written_2 .
+Like last time, I will provide 4 options with around 2 examples each of the options in use.

 Option #1: `-E`